Bedrooms 3, Sleeps 6

 |Iris - Two Bedroom Deluxe Gite||Self Catering||Saturday||2||6||2|

-Iris is a two bedroom Deluxe Gite on the front of the site with stunning village views it has been been fully renovated by its owner to offer comfortable holiday accommodation.
-The Gite sleeps up to 6 people in spacious accommodation.
+Iris is a two bedroom deluxe gite on the front of the site with stunning village views it has been fully renovated by its owner to offer comfortable holiday accommodation.
+The gite sleeps up to 6 people in spacious accommodation.
 The large kitchen/living/dining room (30m²), with log burner has doors out onto a covered veranda area before opening onto the terrace with garden furniture and bbq.
-A double bedroom on the ground floor with French windows onto the Terrace has a toilet and shower room next to it and the upper floor has a twin room with en suite shower room.
+A double bedroom on the ground floor with french windows onto the terrace has a toilet and shower room next to it and the upper floor has a twin room with en suite shower room.
 We can provide cots, and folding beds and there are two single sofa beds in the lounge to make the accommodation more flexible for families.

 Our prices are all inclusive of local taxes and electricity along with bed linen, towels and tea towels which are changed weekly, pool towels are provided in season and changed fortnightly.
 You will also be provided with a supply of basic condiments.
-Cots and highchairs are available on request and each gite has its own patio area with patio furniture and barbecue.
+Cots and highchairs are available on request and each gite has its own patio area with patio furniture and bbq.

 There is free wi-fi on site.